RAF Sopley

-RAF Sopley was a World War II station, codenamed Starlight, near the village of Sopley in Hampshire.
+Royal Air Force Sopley or more simply RAF Sopley is a former Royal Air Force Second World War Radar station, codenamed Starlight, near the village of Sopley, Hampshire, England.
 The radar station was opened in December 1940.
 In 1959 it became an air traffic control radar station, and finally closed on 27 September 1974.
 Nearby Sopley Camp was built in the early 1950s as a domestic site for the radar station and is probably best known as the initial home of the Vietnamese boat people, in 1979.